inkcomic/LeopotamGroupLibraryUnity/README.md

 Examples moved to [separate repository](https://github.com/Leopotam/LeopotamGroupLibraryUnity.Examples/)

+----------------------------------------------------------------------------

 ## LICENSE
-Copyright (c) 2012-2017 Leopotam <leopotam@gmail.com>

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-----------------------------------------------------------------------------
-### The software is double licensed:
-* under the terms of the [Attribution-NonCommercial-ShareAlike 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+The software released under the terms of the MIT license.
+Enjoy.

-* under commercial license, email to author for details

 ----------------------------------------------------------------------------